mnlescobar/mnlescobar/README.md

 ## Welcome to my profile 👋

-I am Manuel Escobar, an economist working at the Inter-American Development Bank as a macroeconomics consultant.
+I am Manuel Escobar, an economist and data science enthusiast working at the Inter-American Development Bank as a macroeconomics consultant.

 * 🎓 MSc. in Economics from the University of Chile
 * 🏦 International **Macroeconomics** as primary field of interest